Please read the explanation of hiking times, distances, altitudes and rating levels here.

 On the east side of Haba Snow Mountain lie several moderately high summits.
 The highest is East Peak (东边山峰), reaching 4,500 meters.
 Trekking routes on the lower slopes connect Tiger Leaping Gorge with the rural villages of Ennu (恩努村) and Haba.
 The main Luke-Haba Route (栌克-哈巴路线) takes two days to complete, with an overnight stay at Ennu.
 The Haba-Benxi Route (哈巴-本习路线) also links the villages with the gorge.

 The famous Tiger Leaping Gorge, one of the deepest gorges on earth, covers the entire southeast side of the Haba massif.
 Inaccessible peaks form an impressive rampart, soaring 3,500 meters above the churning Jinsha (金沙江) or upper Yangtze River (长江).
 A two or three-day trek through the gorge provides a wonderous and awe-inspiring experience.
 The classic trekking path starts at Qiaotou Town and extends northeast for twenty-three kilometers to the terminus at Tina’s Guest House (中峰国际青年旅舍).
 While some people traverse the gorge in a single day, most opt for a slower pace.
 You can overnight at one of several guest houses, spaced conveniently along the trail.
 Shorter day hikes are available within the gorge, including the unforgettable descent to the Jinsha River.
-The extremely rugged Bamboo Forest Path (竹林小路) passes waterfalls and cascades while ascending a wild canyon with awesome views.
+The extremely rugged Bamboo Forest Path (竹林小路) passes waterfalls and cascades while ascending a wild canyon with splendid views.
 Empty Glad Platform (空欢喜观景台) permits a striking view down the entire length of the gorge.

 Ringed on three sides by towering peaks, this hidden and seldom visited valley sits beneath Haba’s savage East Face.
 Dashengou Canyon (大深沟) drains Haba Muru Sanctuary into Tiger Leaping Gorge.
 Alpine passes provide access from Haba Village and Bendiwan Village (本地湾村).
 A one-day hike to Miner’s Pass (矿工垭口) allows a partial glimpse of the bowl-shaped Sanctuary.
 Accessing the interior requires a strenuous trek of several days.